momochi000/pomodoro_arcade/README.md

 ## CURRENT

-### Rewrite the timer with backbone
-  + Consider angular or some other framework which will work with mobile
+### Build out the Index and Timer actions/views.
+  + Index view renders itself.
+  + Index view contains a collection of timer icon views (build these out)
+  + Clicking/touching on a mini timer icon routes to the show view for that timer.
+  + Timer view fills up the screen and contains the timer widget and controls.
+  + Needs a back button to go back to the index action

 ## BACKLOG

+### Upgrade font awesome

-### Make the timer unobtrusive
+### Build the create timer view
-  + Add a data-timer attribute to the timer container
-  + Make it so that the javascript init looks for elements with this data attr and configures timers accordingly.

-### Use Foundation (or maybe twitter bootstrap, do some research first) and ensure the site is fully mobile responsive.
+### Style the index view
+  + Design/optimize for mobile first

+### Style the show view
-  + It should work pretty much for mobile first over desktop
+  + Design/optimize for mobile first
-  + It should also load fast and send minimal assets

 ## DONE

+### Rewrite the timer with backbone
+  + Consider angular or some other framework which will work with mobile Not doing angular because of increased overhead of learning new framework.
+    Jumping in with backbone because I know how to do it already and it's pretty flexible and easy to use.

 ### Create a basic javascript timer
  + (DONE) Build the timer
  + (DONE) Add a button to start/stop the timer
  + Add a button to reset the timer

+### Use Foundation (or maybe twitter bootstrap, do some research first) and ensure the site is fully mobile responsive.
+  + It should work pretty much for mobile first over desktop
+  + It should also load fast and send minimal assets